JitenShahani/ApiVersioningDemo-.NET-9/README.md

 }
 ```

 ✅ Minimal APIs rely on `ApiVersionSet` for declarative versioning.
 Use `.NewApiVersionSet()` to build a set, then bind it to endpoints with `.WithApiVersionSet(...)`.
 Metadata like `.HasApiVersion(...)` and `.WithOpenApi()` ensures correct grouping and discovery in tools like Swagger or Scalar.
-Minimal APIs integrate cleanly with both Swagger and Scalar, provided they’re routed and grouped consistently.
+Minimal APIs integrate cleanly with both `Swagger UI` and `Scalar`, provided they’re routed and grouped consistently.

 ## 🧠 Hidden Gotchas & Best Practices

 Here are a few nuanced tips to keep your versioned API setup clean, maintainable, and discoverable:

-- 🧩 Keep [ApiVersion] consistent with declared JSON docs.
-Ensure that your registered OpenAPI documents match the version values used in controller and minimal endpoints.
+- 🧩 Keep `[ApiVersion]` consistent with declared JSON docs.
+Ensure that your registered OpenAPI documents match the version values used in Controllers and Minimal endpoints.
 Mismatches lead to invisible routes.
 - ⚠️ Don’t forget `ApiExplorerSettings(GroupName = "vX")`.
-Omitting this leads to missing endpoints in Swagger and Scalar UI.
+Omitting this leads to missing endpoints in Swagger UI and Scalar.
 Grouping is explicit.
-- ⚠️ Avoid duplicate route definitions across versions If two controllers define the same action under the same route but different versions, only one may be rendered if grouping isn’t handled correctly.
+- ⚠️ Avoid duplicate route definitions across versions.
+If two controllers define the same action under the same route but different versions, only one may be rendered if grouping isn’t handled correctly.
 - 🛠️ Minimal APIs must use `WithApiVersionSet(...)` for proper registration.
 Without it, endpoints won’t be grouped correctly in OpenAPI documents, even if they declare a version.

 ## 📚 References